Rithari/OnePlusBot/Documentation.md

 ### Profanity checker

 Checks profane words based on regex present in a database and post a message in a #modqueue channel when use has been detected.\
 This message contains the username, discrim and [user ID](https://dis.gd/userid) of user that triggered the filter as well as message content and a jump link to it.
-It will also tell which type of profanity was detected (they're defined by a label in database).
+It will also tell which type of profanity was detected (they're defined by a label in database).\

+Note: when regex is updated in database, it needs `;reloaddb` command to be executed to be taken into effect.

 Positive and negative triggers are tracked: when an item goes in #modqueue channel, the first person that click on "yes" or "no" reaction will tell that trigger was correct or a false positive.